 Carfree day: Yearly day when cars are banned from most city centres in Belgium.
 Bruges organises lots of activities in the centre for pedestrian and bikers, music and theatre in the streets, flea markets, activities for children… From 11 AM till 9 PM.

-Wintergloed – Winterglow: Winter Glow consists of a light trail through the centre of Bruges.
-On several locations light installations are placed around a theme.
+Wintergloed – Winterglow: Winter Glow consists of a new Light trail, ice skating with unique decor on the Minnewater (Lake of love), a cosy winter bar, three Christmas markets, shopping fun during the many shopping days and a lovely walking trail to wander through the historic centre with its beautiful atmospheric lighting and Christmas decorations.
 In the centre of Bruges and abundance of Christmas trees and decoration will create a warm atmosphere in these dark and cold days. (dates follow later)

-New Years Eve – Bruges sings: Bruges welcomes the new year with a songfest featuring the most popular hits of recent years.
+New Years Eve – Bruges sings: Bruges is painting the town red.
+Bruges welcomes the new year with a songfest featuring the most popular hits of recent years.
 The repertoire consists of the biggest sing-along songs of pop music, complemented by some Christmas and winter classics (32 songs in total).
 These songs are a mix of all languages, so do not hesitate to sing along.
 Followed by fireworks or light show at midnight.

 Live music – when the bars can fully open again: